-It is important to keep dirt and debris off the floors, because it can act as sandpaper with continued traffic.
+It is important to keep dirt and debris off the floors because it can act as sandpaper with continued traffic.
 So if you aren’t one of the lucky few with a custom mudroom, complete with a dog shower, you are going to have to deal with this indefinitely.
 But who wants to sweep and mop every day!
 Why not invest in a little technology and consider an iRobot.
-It will be the most expensive mop you have every purchased, but could well save you a lot of time cleaning each week.
+It will be the most expensive mop you have ever purchased, but could well save you a lot of time cleaning each week.

 Another area of concern when it comes to pets is pet bowls.
-Wood floors are becoming increasingly popular in the kitchen due to the comfort, beauty and longevity, and there are easy (and stylish) solutions, like decorative vinyl mats, to protect your wood floors from water.
+Wood floors are becoming increasingly popular in the kitchen due to the comfort, beauty, and longevity, and there are easy (and stylish) solutions, like decorative vinyl mats, to protect your wood floors from water.

 Always be sure to test the cleaning agent you are using, in an inconspicuous area of your hardwood floors, to ensure it doesn’t cause any damage.

 Unless your furniture consists of oversized Turkish pillows, chances are you are going to have furniture of all styles, sizes and weight sitting on top of your wood floors.

 Furniture tends to show up with metal glides on the bottom, or just raw wood.
 When this rests on the flooring, and especially if it can move around (even slightly) from day to day, it can cause mild to severe abrasion on the surface of your flooring.
 Initially, this will cause scuff marks on the finish, but can eventually start to actually scuff the wood flooring itself.
 This could mean that you need to refinish your floors sooner than later.